akgrenier/575-haiku-commit/readme.md

 This extension contributes the following settings:

-- `haikuCommit.anthropicApiKey`: Your Anthropic API key for generating haiku commit messages
+- `haikuCommit.anthropicApiKey`: Your Anthropic API key for generating haiku commit messages.
+- `haikuCommit.strict575` (default: `true`): Enforce exact 5‑7‑5 syllable counts.
+If the model output doesn’t match, the extension retries with corrective guidance up to two times.
+- `haikuCommit.maxDiffLength` (default: `4000`): Maximum characters of the staged diff sent to the AI.
+Large diffs are truncated with a marker.
+- `haikuCommit.samples` (default: `1`, min `1`, max `5`): Number of haikus to generate and choose from.

+When strict mode cannot be satisfied after retries, you can choose to use the best attempt, try again, or cancel.

 ## Project Structure